YizYah/easy-oclif-cli/README.md

 ```

 ## (3) Change the Custom Code
 Of course, you still have to create your code.
-You should be able to just about anything in node using Typescript.
-You should be able to do just about anything, but follow the [safe custom code practices of ns-flip](https://ns-flip.nostack.net/Safe-Custom-Code) to be able to reapply the template in the future.
+You should be able to do just about anything in possible in Node using Typescript.
+But, follow the [safe custom code practices of ns-flip](https://ns-flip.nostack.net/Safe-Custom-Code) to be able to reapply the template in the future without losing anything.

 Basically:
 * For any command `command`, find it at `src/commands/command.ts`, and modify the code inside of the designated `run` area.